QuantStack/quantstack.github.io/_includes/xtensor_middle.md

  - an API following the idioms of the **C++ standard library**.
  - tools to manipulate array expressions and build upon `xtensor`.

 Containers of `xtensor` are inspired by [NumPy](http://www.numpy.org), the Python array programming library. **Adaptors** for existing data structures to be plugged into our expression system can easily be written.

 In fact, `xtensor` can be used to **process `numpy` data structures inplace** using Python's [buffer protocol](https://docs.python.org/3/c-api/buffer.html).
-For more details on the numpy bindings, check out the [xtensor-python](https://github.com/QuantStack/xtensor-python) project.
+Similarly, we can operate on Julia arrays.
+For more details on the numpy bindings and Julia, check out the [xtensor-python](https://github.com/QuantStack/xtensor-python) and [xtensor-julia](https://github.com/QuantStacl/Xtensor.jl) projects respectively.

 `xtensor` requires a modern C++ compiler supporting C++14.
-The following C+ compilers are supported:
+The following C++ compilers are supported:

  - On Windows platforms, Visual C++ 2015 Update 2, or more recent
  - On Unix platforms, gcc 4.9 or a recent version of Clang